 Is it possible that users can only see their own projects & tasks?

-Do the rights also apply in the API?
+Do the permissions also apply in the API?

-Yes, the rights configured here also apply in the awork API.
+Yes, the configured permissions also apply to the awork API.